rexl2018/codex/codex-rs/core/prompt.md

 1. **Initialization**: No subagent execution history exists
 2. **AgentTaskCreated**: A new user instruction has been received and a new agent task has been created.
+3. **Explorer Created**: An Explorer subagent has been created and is currently running
+4. **Coder Created**: A Coder subagent has been created and is currently running
-3. **Explorer Normal Completion**: The last Explorer subagent completed successfully without reaching turn limits
+5. **Explorer Normal Completion**: The last Explorer subagent completed successfully without reaching turn limits
-4. **Explorer Forced Completion**: The last Explorer subagent was forced to complete due to reaching maximum turns
+6. **Explorer Forced Completion**: The last Explorer subagent was forced to complete due to reaching maximum turns
-5. **Coder Normal Completion**: The last Coder subagent completed successfully without reaching turn limits
+7. **Coder Normal Completion**: The last Coder subagent completed successfully without reaching turn limits
-6. **Coder Forced Completion**: The last Coder subagent was forced to complete due to reaching maximum turns
+8. **Coder Forced Completion**: The last Coder subagent was forced to complete due to reaching maximum turns

 ### Behavioral Constraints by State